mujahid002/Solidity_Challenges/README.md

 # Solidity_Challenges

-Iam collecting solidity challenges questions from Calyptus.This will be helpful for many Blockchain, Deb3, Solidity Devs.
+I am collecting solidity challenges questions from Calyptus.
+This will be helpful for many Blockchain, Web3, and Solidity Devs.

 ## 🛠 Skills